mikeymikemo/PinMap/README.md

 # PinMap

-Add a link to your pinned location and view other pins placed.
+View a map of locations of other Udacity students.
+Add a pin of your own with an attached URL.